OrienteerBAP/OPoster/README.md

 - [ ] Tumblr
 - [ ] Pinterest

+If you need some network which is currently not in the list: please [create an issue](https://github.com/OrienteerBAP/OPoster/issues).

 ## Installation Guide

 There are 2 ways how you can install OPoster and start using it: